-The Macon Film Festival announces that its 15th anniversary year will be a hybrid film festival with both online and in-person events scheduled for August 13-30.
-The online portion of the 2020 Macon Film Festival will be hosted by Film Festival Flix, a streaming platform that partners with film festivals for a curated virtual experience.
+The Macon Film Festival is celebrating its 15th anniversary with a hybrid event that includes online and in-person screenings, Q&A’s, and workshops.
+The online portion of the 2020 Macon Film Festival will be hosted by Film Festival Flix, a streaming platform that provides a curated virtual experience.
 Patrons will be able to stream the 2020 submissions on the FilmFestivalFlix.com website or through their mobile apps.

 Director Allen Farst will present the film at the Macon Film Festival.
-Farst is an acclaimed American director, filmmaker, and producer whose most notable work is in action sports, music, documentary films, and high-end commercials.
+Farst is an acclaimed American filmmaker and producer whose most notable work is in action sports, music, documentaries, and high-end commercials.
 The film’s focus is on Leavell’s legendary musical career and his passion for tree farming and environmental stewardship.
 Filming started in early 2017 and wrapped at the end of 2019.
 The film won The People’s Choice Award at the 26th Annual Sedona International Film Festival.

 “Chuck’s story is more than music.
 It’s about life, love, and our precious world we live in”, says Farst.
 “The story is like a circle, the top 180 is his career in music.
 The bottom 180 is a mix of a love story and his life work in forestry.
 You will laugh and cry at all of the right moments.
 I hope you enjoy it as much as I did filming it.”

 Chuck Leavell: The Tree Man will be screened at the Grand Opera House at 7:30pm on Friday, August 14th.